How Nurses Can Combat Compassion Fatigue

 Day in and day out, nurses provide empathetic, compassionate care for patients experiencing some of the most difficult times of their lives.
 This kind of work takes an emotional toll on nursing professionals over time, potentially leading to compassion fatigue, or a decline in the ability to provide empathetic, compassionate care.

 Many nurses experience this problem.
 Compassion fatigue reportedly affects 16% to 39% of registered nurses, with most reports coming from nurses working in areas like hospice, oncology, and emergency care.
+After the COVID-19 pandemic, the impact of compassion fatigue is reportedly far greater among nurses.

 Recognizing and addressing the signs of compassion fatigue may allow nursing professionals to seek the help they need to provide the best nursing care possible.